au-ts/camkes_to_microkit_guide/guide.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# CAmkES to seL4CP Transition Guide
+# CAmkES to Microkit Transition Guide

 ## Introduction

-The goal of this document is to act as a guide for migrating applications built using CAmkES to [the seL4 Core Platform][seL4CP] (seL4CP).
+The goal of this document is to act as a guide for migrating applications built using CAmkES to [Microkit][Microkit] (Microkit).
 This is done by discussing the similarities and differences between the frameworks as well as providing various examples.
-A basic understanding of CAmkES and seL4CP might be needed before reading this documentation.
+A basic understanding of CAmkES and Microkit might be needed before reading this documentation.
 Most of the examples in this guide are taken from the [CAmkES Tutorial][camkes tut] and the following example systems:

 - [seL4 Device Driver Framework (sDDF)][sDDF]
     * [similar CAmkES version][camkes sDDF] (no longer maintained)